-Complete a Site Profile Worksheet for each proposed center identifying the number of students and families to be served and the programming component to be offered.
+Complete a Site Profile Worksheet for each proposed site identifying the number of students and families to be served and the programming component to be offered.
 In calculating the number of students and families to be served, propose a reasonable amount of students based on the target population.
+The amount of time proposed in the site profile worksheet must match the amount of time proposed in the funding request guide.
 Each application can include up to four (4) sites.